wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image145](./images/media/image145.png)

-**You have successfully deployed the web application into Liberty, first via dropins directory, then by adding it to the server.xml file via include.**
+**You have successfully deployed the web application into Liberty, first via the dropins directory, then by adding it to the server.xml file via include.**

 ### 4.8	Change logging and tracing by using ConfigDropins